Rare blue pigment on medieval teeth gives peek at woman's hidden life

 "It came as a complete surprise," study co-author Anita Radini, an archaeologist with the UK's University of York, said in a statement.
 "As the calculus dissolved, it released hundreds of tiny blue particles."

 During the European Middle Ages, ultramarine blue pigment made from lapis lazuli ground into a powder was a rare commodity mined only in Afghanistan and restricted to use in luxury books of high value and importance.
-It often appeared alongside other expensive materials, like gold and silver, to add vivid color in artwork -- to the Virgin Mary's robes, for example.
+It often appeared alongside other expensive materials, like gold and silver, to add vivid color in artwork -- to religious robes, for example.

 But how did the blue paint get into the woman's teeth?
 The researchers looked at many scenarios, concluding by the placement of the pigment in her mouth that she was painting with it and licking the end of the paintbrush to keep the tool wet.